scallyw4g/bonsai/readme.md

 [ ] Write keypress callbacks instead of checking if (key == down) { do_thing }

+[ ] FIXME: Shaders need to be pre-processed for the available version of GLSL

 [ ] FIXME: If you're going really fast and try to update your position outside the VisibleRegion you collide with the edge of the world and stop moving